soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1EÜ1_Anwendungsbeispiel_Objekt_en.md

 ---

-## Starting point: Example object “Zelda”
+## Starting Point: Example Object “Zelda”

 The computer game **“The Legend of Zelda: A Link to the Past”** serves as the starting point.